joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6493774/2025/07/14/tampa-bay-rays-sale-zalupski-mlb/

 **Fauja Singh, Master Runner at an Advanced Age, Is Dead**\
-`Competing in a marathon in 2011, he claimed to be 100, though his exact age remained a mystery.
-“I run while talking to God,” he said in explaining his endurance.`\
+`Competing in a marathon in 2011, he claimed to be 100, though his exact age remained a mystery. âI run while talking to God,â he said in explaining his endurance.`\
 https://nytimes.com/2025/07/14/sports/fauja-singh-dead.html

 **In Rare Move, Judges Reject a Trump Pick for U.S. Attorney**\